pypa/packaging.python.org/source/specifications/declaring-project-metadata.rst

 The full description of the project (i.e. the README).

 The field accepts either a string or a table.
-If it is a string then it is the relative path to a text file containing the full description.
+If it is a string then it is a path relative to ``pyproject.toml`` to a text file containing the full description.
 Tools MUST assume the file's encoding is UTF-8.
 If the file path ends in a case-insensitive ``.md`` suffix, then tools MUST assume the content-type is ``text/markdown``.
 If the file path ends in a case-insensitive ``.rst``, then tools MUST assume the content-type is ``text/x-rst``.
 If a tool recognizes more extensions than this PEP, they MAY infer the content-type for the user without specifying this field as ``dynamic``.
 For all unrecognized suffixes when a content-type is not provided, tools MUST raise an error.

 The ``readme`` field may also take a table.
-The ``file`` key has a string value representing a relative path to a file containing the full description.
+The ``file`` key has a string value representing a path relative to ``pyproject.toml`` to a file containing the full description.
 The ``text`` key has a string value which is the full description.
 These keys are mutually-exclusive, thus tools MUST raise an error if the metadata specifies both keys.

 A table specified in the ``readme`` field also has a ``content-type`` field which takes a string specifying the content-type of the full